Liyang-Zhang/BackgroundErrorSuppreesionforQAseq/README.md

 **QAseq_iDES_linux.py**

 The linux version pipeline that integrate the scripts for background polishing.
-It should be run in the QAseq pipline running directory.
+It should be ran in the QAseq pipeline running directory.